HugoCDM/Embroidery-Calculator/README.md

 ### 3. Buttons and Functionalities
 #### 3.1 Enviar Button
 - Once you click on enviar button, the magic happens.
 It calls the send() function which has some ifs.
 Depending on your quantity of items it has different outputs.
-- Clears the entry area calling the function clean().
+- Clears the entry area calling the function clear().

 ## ƒ Functions
 ### main()